 Have you ever seen a turtle up close.
-It can be hard to spot them in the wild, but your chances improve at this time of year when they’re coming on to beaches to lay eggs.
+They’re hard to spot in the wild, but your chances improve at this time of year when they’re coming on to beaches to lay eggs.
 I got to hang out with four very lucky turtles on Saturday, at the Cairns Turtle Rehabilitation Centre on Fitzroy Island, about an hour boat ride from Cairns.
 I met Splash, Bertie and Barney – green turtles – and Angie, who is an Olive Ridley turtle.